ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-01-why-use-vcs.md

 Git is a very powerful tool.
 Unfortunately it is also quite difficult to start using.
 Git often uses confusing and unintuitive terminology and the benefits of its use are often only apparent in the longer term.
-Today we will make every effort to demystify Git and make clear why it's usage is an essential part of any programming activity.
+Today we will make every effort to demystify Git and make clear why its usage is an essential part of any programming activity.

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;It&#39;s called a merge commit, Marty!
 It&#39;s a directed acyclic graph!
 We need to bisect and revert, and then use interactive rebasing possibly with a cherry-pick.
 What aren&#39;t you getting about this!?&quot; <a href="https://t.co/zahjHhiB33">pic.twitter.com/zahjHhiB33</a></p>&mdash; Gabriel Lebec (@g_lebec) <a href="https://twitter.com/g_lebec/status/1312115110685540352?ref_src=twsrc%5Etfw">October 2, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>